orestispanago/Hobo-cal/README.md

 The python script "calibration.py" is used to visualize data from hobo sensors during the calibration phase.

-The goal is to perform a sensor intercomparison.
+A comparison between low-cost sensors and the LapUp weather station The goal is to perform a sensor intercomparison.